choonkeat/dbmigrate/UPGRADE.md

 **Q: Will my existing migrations still work?**

 Yes.
 If you're using PostgreSQL or MySQL, everything works as before with the added benefit of locking.
-SQLite users need to add `-no-lock`.
+SQLite and CQL users need to add `-no-lock`.

 **Q: Do I need to change my migration files?**